GARFIELD HEIGHTS CITY SCHOOL DISTRICT ANNUAL REQUIRED PUBLIC NOTICES, UPDATED ANNUALLY - 2020/2021

 Dr. Gordon Dupree, Director of Pupil Services, is the district contact for homeless children and can be reached at (216) 475-8100.

 Educational programs are offered in our district by the use of Federal funds and in accordance with Title programming.
-Educational needs, as determined by Federal and State criteria, includes assessment with performance measures mandated by the Ohio Department of Education as well as those determined by the district professional staff, that will assist in the diagnosis, teaching and learning of students.
+Educational needs, as determined by Federal and State criteria, include assessment with performance measures mandated by the Ohio Department of Education as well as those determined by the district professional staff, that will assist in the diagnosis, teaching, and learning of students.

 Title – Parents’ Right to Know

 In accordance with the requirement of Federal law, for each school receiving Title funds, the Superintendent shall make sure all parents of students may request the following information on the student’s classroom teachers: whether the teacher(s) have met the State qualification and licensing criteria for the grade levels and subject area they are teaching and whether educational aides have an ODE permit which makes them qualified as paraprofessionals providing services to their child(ren).

 Garfield Heights City School District utilizes Highly Qualified Teachers and paraprofessionals.

 The US EPA published their AHERA (Asbestos Hazard Emergency Response Act) Regulations in 1986.
 These regulations require all local education agencies (LEA’s) to have their buildings inspected for asbestos-containing building materials (ACBM), to have a written Asbestos Management Plan created, and to institute an Asbestos Operations and Maintenance (O&M) Program to train in-house personnel how to properly manage and work around the ACBM in their buildings.
 An annual notification is required to be sent to all school district employees, parents, groups, and organizations to explain the Management Plan and any current relevant activities.
 The Garfield Heights City School District has completed all of these requirements.